plabradorjr/plabradorjr.github.io/_posts/2020-02-12-sinatra_project.markdown

 If you can break it and find any vulnerabilities, please reach me on twitter @plabradorjr

 I'm sure we will learn more about better login/signup feature as we move along the curriculum.
-I'm excited to continually develop this app as I learn more features.
+I'm excited to develop this app as I learn more features.
 Any feedback is appreciated.
-Thanks! @pancho on Learn.co Slack channel.
-It'd be a pleasure to hear from you.
+Thanks!